hieni/SILLY-proof-of-concept-chatbot/README.md

 3. The chatbot will initialize, load cached topics (if available), and begin interacting with users.

-   > **Debug Mode**: Per default SILLY starts in debug mode.
-In Line 39 Change debug to False, to disable debug mode.

 ## 🛠️ Functionality
 - **Keyword Matching**: SILLY processes user input to match predefined topics and responds with relevant information.
 - **Predefined Scripts**: Handles common support inquiries such as software updates and product returns.